 \(X_t = T_t + S_t + E_t\)

-When we are discussing time series forecasting there is one main assumption that needs to be remembered: “We assume correlation among successive observations”.
-Means that the idea of performing a forecasting for a time series is based on its past behavior.
-So in order to forecast the future values, we will take a look at any existing trend and seasonality of the time series and use it to generate future values.
-In this course we will use Facebook’s prophet package to perform a time series forecasting.
+package to perform a time series forecasting.
 Prophet enhanced the classical trend and seasonality components by adding a Holiday effect.
 It will try to model the effects of holidays which occur on some dates and has been proven to be really useful in many cases.
 Take, for example: Lebaran Season.
 In Indonesia, it is really common to have an effect on Lebaran season.
 The effect, however, is a bit different from a classic seasonality effect because it shows the characteristics of an irregular schedule.

-To use the prophet package, we first need to prepare our time series data into a specific format data frame required by the package.
+package, we first need to prepare our time series data into a specific format data frame required by the package.
 The data frame requires 2 columns:

-• The time stamp column named ds, stored in POSIX.ct type, a universal type of time stamp
+type, a universal type of time stampy

-Now let’s use other dplyr function on our daily_demand data frame called rename().
+.
 The function is as straightforward as its name, it will specify new column names to our data frame:

 #> Observations: 1,031